 Time Management: Good formworks system helps to reduce the floor-to-floor construction cycle time, also saves indirect costs of the project.

-Safety: Modern formwork systems provide solutions designed against all superimposed loads thus ensures the structural safety.
+Safety: Modern system of forworks provide solutions against all superimposed loads, thus ensures the structural safety.

 Besides, they provide proper accessibility and work platform provisions into the system to ensure the safety of the workers.